typedb/typedb/README.md

 ### Multi-valued attributes

-Use multi-valued attributes without having to create join tables or parse strings.
-If a person has multiple hobbies, create multiple hobby attributes.
+Use multi-valued attributes rather than creating join tables or parse strings.
+For example, if a person has multiple hobbies, create multiple hobby attributes.
 And since attributes exist independently of entities and relations, and are shared, there’s no need to create lookup tables.
 Simply query the database to find all attributes of a specific type (e.g., hobby).